Hopkins County DWI Guide

 • Booking Process: At the jail, you'll be processed, which includes fingerprinting, photographing, and recording personal information.
 Your belongings will be inventoried and stored.

 • Phone Calls: You generally have the right to make a phone call shortly after being booked.
 It's crucial to use this call wisely.
-Consider contacting a family member, friend, or attorney.
+Consider contacting a family member, friend, or a DUI attorney.
 Avoid discussing the details of your case with anyone other than your attorney.

 • Bail Setting: A judge or magistrate will set your bail amount.
 The amount of bail depends on several factors, including the severity of the offense, your criminal history, and ties to the community.

-• Release: Once bail is posted (either by you, a family member, or a bail bondsman), you will be released from jail with instructions on your upcoming court dates and other obligations.
+• Release: Once bail is posted (either by you, a family member, or a licensed bail bondsman), you will be released from jail with instructions on your upcoming court dates and other obligations.

 Critical Deadlines